bsuzow/StudentLoanDefaults/StudentLoanDefaults.md

 1. The number of variables/features is overwhelmingly large at 1700+.
 2. Many observations/rows have missing values.

 To address the first issue, the [data element list](https://collegescorecard.ed.gov/assets/CollegeScorecardDataDictionary.xlsx) has been reviewed.
-Using the [data documentation](https://collegescorecard.ed.gov/assets/FullDataDocumentation.pdf) as guidelines, the variables are selected in the following code block:
+Using the [data documentation](https://collegescorecard.ed.gov/assets/FullDataDocumentation.pdf) as guideline, the variables are selected.

 ```r